Kawila: Governor of Lampang (1775–1782)

-Pasang Period (1782 - 1797)
+Pasang Period (1782–1797)

-Kawila was on his campaign to attack Chiangsaen when he learned of the regime change, in which King Rama I ascended the throne and established the Rattanakosin Kingdom in 1782.
+Kawila was on his campaign to attack Chiang Saen when he learned of the regime change, in which King Rama I ascended the throne and established the Rattanakosin Kingdom in 1782.
 Kawila then took his younger brothers to visit the new king at Bangkok in 1782.
-King Rama I appointed Kawila as Phraya Wichienprakarn (พระยาวิเชียรปราการ) the nominal governor of Chiangmai.
+King Rama I appointed Kawila as Phraya Wichienprakarn (พระยาวิเชียรปราการ) the nominal governor of Chiang Mai.
 Khamsom was made the governor of Lampang instead.
-Kawila was tasked with the restoration of Chiangmai as the center of Lanna and forefront citadel against Burmese invasions.
-However, due to overall population decline in Lanna in the aftermath of continuous warfare, Kawila was unable to gather enough population to reestablish Chiangmai right away.
-Kawila took his position at Pasang, about forty kilometers to the south of Chiangmai instead as an entrepôt to accumulate people and resources to proceed to Chiangmai.
+Kawila was tasked with the restoration of Chiang Mai as the center of Lanna and forefront citadel against Burmese invasions.
+However, due to overall population decline in Lanna in the aftermath of continuous warfare, Kawila was unable to gather enough population to reestablish Chiang Mai right away.
+Kawila took his position at Pasang, about forty kilometers to the south of Chiang Mai instead as an entrepôt to accumulate people and resources to proceed to Chiang Mai.
 Lampang remained as the main citadel among Kawila's dominions.

-As Chiangmai and Nan were abandoned, Lampang stood as the main frontline citadel against Burmese incursions.
-During the Nine Armies' War, the Burmese army of 30,000 or 40,000 men from Chiangsaen led by Prince Thado Thiri Maha Uzana and Thado Mindin the Burmese governor of Chiangsaen (Thado Mindin was known in Thai sources as Abaya Kamani อภัยคามณี in this period). laid siege on Lampang in January 1786.
+As Chiang Mai and Nan were abandoned, Lampang stood as the main frontline citadel against Burmese incursions.
+During the Nine Armies' War, the Burmese army of 30,000 or 40,000 men from Chiang Saen led by Prince Thado Thiri Maha Uzana and Thado Mindin the Burmese governor of Chiang Saen (Thado Mindin was known in Thai sources as Abaya Kamani อภัยคามณี in this period). laid siege on Lampang in January 1786.
 Kawila defended Lampang and requested military aid from Bangkok.
-Kawila managed to hold the city against Burmese besiegers for two months until the Siamese relief forces under Prince Chakchetsada and Chaophraya Mahasena Pli arrived to rescue Lampang in March 1786.
+Kawila managed to hold the city against Burmese besiegers for two months until the Siamese relief forces under Prince Chakchetsada and Chaophraya Mahasena arrived to rescue Lampang in March 1786.
 The Burmese were successfully repelled and Lampang was saved.